-I have shown our kitchen a hundred times but somehow I have never put together an official tour!
-Today, I am happy to share with you how we came up with our coastal kitchen design.
-If you are building or renovating and dreaming up something similar, I hope I can inspire you here!
+Today, I am happy to share some coastal kitchen ideas and all the details on our kitchen.
+I have shared this room hundreds of times but somehow I have never put together an official list of all the details!
+If you are building or renovating and dreaming up something kitchen with a beauty sort of vibe, I hope I can inspire you here!
 Direct links to everything we used in our kitchen is at the bottom of the post.

 Get The Look: